NVIDIA/elements/projects/internals/BUILD.md

 This is an outline of the tooling that runs the Elements monorepo.
 This tooling powers a fully automated continuous deployment of multiple NPM/Artifactory packages as well as documentation.
 This configuration enables:

 - Building 30+ libraries, packages and starter projects
-- 1300+ unit tests, visual regressions tets and performance lighthouse tests
+- 1400+ unit tests, visual regressions tests and performance lighthouse tests
 - Fully automated deployment, versioning and publishing of packages and documentation

 The **CI pipeline takes an average of [~10 minutes](https://github.com/NVIDIA/elements/-/pipelines/12762390)** from the moment a MR is merged to being deployed and available to end users.
 The average clone, install and build of the **CI pipeline locally takes about ~1-2 mins** on a Macbook M1.